A Complete Guide to Visiting the Brazil Side of Iguazu Falls in 2024

 • Action Camera (we use the Insta 360 X3 because it's small & waterproof)

-• Case Mate waterproof phone pouch (we use the Cafago Waterproof Phone Pouch)
+• Waterproof phone pouch (we use the Casemate Waterproof Phone Pouch)

 • Water Bottle (we use the Cafago 17oz Double Wall Vacuum Insulated Stainless Steel Water Bottle as it holds the temperature in the heat.)